pixelny/handbook/international-travel-guide.md

 If your country does not participate in the Visa Waiver Program or you are not eligible for an ESTA, you'll need to apply for a B-1 business visitor visa… the long way.

 We'll work with you through this process.
 Start early, as soon as we have dates for a meetup or conference.
 Visa appointments and processing can take weeks to months.
-Ping Andrea as soon as you know that you'll need a visa.
+Ping Jen as soon as you know that you'll need a visa.

 ### Trusted Traveler Programs